 Thinking about getting a daybed?
-Or, maybe you’re looking for ways to make your current one more fashionable.
+They can be the perfect blend of couch and extra sleeping space for guests or a cramped studio apartment.
 You’re in luck because when it comes to daybed décor, the possibilities are endless!

 When people ask us what a daybed is, our best answer is that it’s a bed that can be used for a lot of different things, not just sleeping.
 Other uses include sitting, lounging, and reclining.
 They look like a cross between a bed, a couch, and a chaise lounge.

 There are several advantages to these compact sleeping surfaces, including:

 - They’re multipurpose.
 They work equally well for sleeping, lounging, and studying.